 Beacon Model: A beacon model is a specific version of a beacon design that has been defined by the beacon manufacturer and results in specific configuration(s) of the deployed beacon with a known feature set that is covered by the type approval for that beacon. (e.g., Model X1-G is an EPIRB, with a 121.5 MHz homer, including a GNSS capability, Model X1 is an EPIRB, with a 121.5 MHz homer but does not include a GNSS capability).
-Each beacon model design will be assigned a unique design certification TAC number.

 Beacon Model Family: A beacon family is a series of beacon models which have similar design origins for which all beacon model features can be evaluated by the testing of a subset of the beacon models. (i.e., testing a beacon model with 121.5 MHz and 243 MHz homer would be sufficient to also accept (with supporting documentation) a model that only had a 121.5 MHz homer enabled).
-The relationship between these beacon models will be documented by the Cospas-Sarsat Secretariat and each model will be assigned a unique TAC.
+The relationship between these beacon models will be documented by the Cospas-Sarsat Secretariat.